Backport CPython changes from main to maintenance branches.

 Press the Create Pull Request button.

-Bedevere will then remove the needs backport to ... label from the original pull request against master.
+Bedevere will then remove the needs backport to ... label from the original pull request against main.

 Install pytest: pip install -U pytest